Academic Catalog

 The Integrative Core Curriculum is comprised principally of liberal arts courses.
 Students may, as part of their degree programs, be required to complete additional liberal arts courses as part of their major requirements and degree type.
 Students should refer to the degree requirements in their catalog and in DegreeWorks to confirm all liberal arts courses required as part of their programs.

-For additional information about the ICC, including specific courses that are part of the program, please visit the Ithaca College ICC Website.
+For additional information about the ICC, including legacy programs such as the Theme requirement and CLA, specific courses that are part of the program, and information pertaining to transfer students, please visit the Ithaca College ICC Website.